I Started a Mobile App & Online Store Without Quitting my Job

 To become a CA in South Africa, SAICA has a standard path:

-- You have to complete your Bachelors degree at a recognized institution.
+- You have to complete your bachelor’s degree at a recognized institution.
 I chose the University of the Witwatersrand.

-- Once you complete this you are a qualified Chartered Accountant.
+- Once you complete this, you are a qualified chartered accountant.

-Growing up I always wanted to become a fashion designer.
-So while working as a Chartered Accountant I still had this creative itch.
+Growing up, I always wanted to become a fashion designer.
+So while working as a chartered accountant, I still had this creative itch.

-In 2015 a friend of mine was getting married.
+In 2015, a friend of mine was getting married.

-At that point, I thought that it would be really cool if there was a tool where one could search beauticians in specific areas.
+At that point, I thought that it would be really cool if there was a tool where one could search for beauticians in specific areas.

 After coming back to Johannesburg, I took the initiative to explore this a bit more and got in touch with a developer.